Or How to be Seen and Heard Without Having to Scream and Shout About It

 - You are an introvert, and that’s just the way you are.

-Most people who experience not being heard, retreat into their shell because at least there they are safe.
-At least there no one can get to them.
+Most people who experience not being heard retreat into their shells because at least there they are safe.
+At least there, no one can get to them.
 They may have fashioned a very beautiful shell to live in, but that’s all that other people can see – the beautiful shell.
 They can’t see what’s inside.

 Why People Don’t Listen

-There are all sorts of reason why people don’t listen.
+There are all sorts of reasons why people don’t listen.
 Given a chance, most people will switch off.
-And while it is very easy to feel angry with those people that don’t hear or don’t listen to you, however, if you’re in your shell it’s actually very hard for them to hear you, even if they wanted to.
+And while it is very easy to feel angry with those people that don’t hear or don’t listen to you, however, if you’re in your shell, it’s actually very hard for them to hear you, even if they want to.